In This Post...

 Let’s start with Dolce Gusto.
 It’s a single-serve beverage maker that uses its own pods to make popular hot or cold beverages like coffee, cappuccino, latte, iced tea, iced coffee and more.
 Using a Dolce Gusto machine is fairly simple.
 Insert a pod, set intensity level – which is usually instructed on the box of the drink you’re making but can also be customized, and hit the brew button.
 A switch on the machine allows you to toggle between hot or cold drinks, but for cold drinks, you’ll have to use Dolce Gusto pods that are made especially for cold brewing.

-Dolce Gusto Machines:
+Dolce Gusto Machines

 There are several Dolce Gusto brewers available, the most popular models being Esperta and Genio, which we compared in a previous post.

-Dolce Gusto Genio 2 Coffee Maker:
+Dolce Gusto Genio 2 Coffee Maker

-Dolce Gusto Esperta Coffee Maker:
+Dolce Gusto Esperta Coffee Maker

 Esperta offers everything the Genio 2 has but with a larger 60 oz water reservoir and some design changes.
 It is a newer model than Genio, and has a slight design update that uses a scroll wheel instead of the toggle stick to alternate between the cold or hot beverages.